SamarpanCoder2002/Generation/README.md

 </br>

-### 🙋 For Any Enquery related to this project, Please Raise an issue in that Repo.
+### 🙋 For Any query related to this project, Please Raise an issue in that Repo.

 ***